nevmenandr/vindolanda/manuscript.md

 ## Introduction

-This document presents a typeface that reproduces the appearance of the Roman cursive [@isbn:9783343001347] in its ancient version [@doi:10.1093/oxfordhb/9780195336948.013.36].
+This document presents a typeface that reproduces the appearance of the Roman cursive [@isbn:9783343001347, p.
+84] in its ancient version [@doi:10.1093/oxfordhb/9780195336948.013.36].
 It is modeled on the letters read on wooden tablets found during excavations in `Vindolanda`{.lightblue} [@isbn:9781873136874]:

 > The anaerobic conditions at the Roman fort of Vindolanda, close to Hadrian's Wall in northern Britain, have famously preserved a variety of finds made of organic materials, including wooden writing tablets and a pair of leather boxing gloves.
 [@doi:10.15184/aqy.2023.11]